Next Generation Air Dominance

-The Next Generation Air Dominance (NGAD) is a United States Air Force (USAF) sixth-generation air superiority initiative with a goal of fielding a "family of systems" that is to succeed the Lockheed Martin F-22 Raptor.
-A crewed fighter aircraft is the centerpiece program of NGAD and has been referred to as the Penetrating Counter-Air (PCA) platform and is to be supported by uncrewed collaborative combat aircraft (CCA), or loyal wingman platforms, through manned-unmanned teaming (MUM-T).
+The Next Generation Air Dominance (NGAD) is a United States Air Force (USAF) initiative that aims to field systems to succeed the Lockheed Martin F-22 Raptor in the air superiority mission.
+These include a sixth-generation crewed fighter aircraft, dubbed the Penetrating Counter-Air (PCA) platform, and uncrewed collaborative combat aircraft (CCA) operating in a manned-unmanned teaming concept.

-The NGAD originates from DARPA's Air Dominance Initiative study in 2014 and is expected to field the new fighter aircraft in the 2030s.
-While originally pitched as a joint Air Force-Navy program, the two services established separate offices and programs.
-Despite sharing the same name, the Air Force's NGAD effort is distinct from the Navy's, (Note: To verbally distinguish between the two programs and their spoken acronyms, the Air Force NGAD is pronounced /ˈɛngæd/, while Navy NGAD is pronounced /ˈɛndʒæd/ (the "G" pronounced like a "j").) which has the F/A-XX as its crewed fighter component and would have a similar fielding timeframe.
-In March 2025, the Air Force chose the Boeing F-47 as the winning design for the NGAD PCA, with the program moving to Engineering and Manufacturing Development (EMD).
+After DARPA published its Air Dominance Initiative study in 2014, Air Force and Navy officials began planning for the next generation of air superiority.
+The services considered a joint NGAD program, but established separate ones instead.
+(Note: To verbally distinguish between the two programs and their spoken acronyms, the Air Force NGAD is pronounced /ˈɛngæd/, while Navy NGAD is pronounced /ˈɛndʒæd/ (the "G" pronounced like a "j").)
+In March 2025, the Air Force chose the Boeing F-47 as the winning design for the NGAD PCA, and the program began its Engineering and Manufacturing Development (EMD) phase.
 (Note: This award allows the Air Force officials to maintain multiple air dominance suppliers.)

-The Air Force expects to buy about 200 manned NGAD fighters and more than 1,000 CCAs, following a 2:1 ratio with NGAD and F-35 aircraft.
+The service expects to buy and field about 200 F-47s in the 2030s, and expects to buy more than 1,000 CCAs: two apiece for each F-47 and F-35A.